Enforcement in the United States

 When enforcing a US state court judgment (as opposed to a federal court judgment), a judgment creditor ordinarily must rely on the state's post-judgment laws and procedures, including those providing for discovery in aid of execution.
-State court procedures throughout the US, like the federal rules, support broad post-judgment discovery in aid of execution.33 Although subpoenas based on state-court judgments can be served only within the state itself (nationwide service is not available), procedures are available to obtain discovery from persons or entities located in other states.34
+State court procedures throughout the United States, like the federal rules of procedure, support broad post-judgment discovery in aid of execution.25 Although subpoenas based on state-court judgments can be served only within the state itself (nationwide service is not available), procedures are available to obtain discovery from persons or entities located in other states.26

-Post-judgment disclosure in the US can embrace information concerning a debtor's assets, wherever in the world those assets may be located and wherever in the world the information may be kept.
-If the court has personal jurisdiction over the judgment debtor or a third party from whom discovery is sought, the judgment creditor may seek any information relevant to the debtor's assets that the party has in its possession, custody or control, regardless of the location of the debtor's assets or the location of the records or other information sought.35 Where the information sought is subject to a foreign blocking statute, bank secrecy law or data privacy law, the discovery target may object to producing information on that basis, although US courts will not necessarily defer to those foreign legal protections.36
+Post-judgment disclosure in the United States can embrace information concerning a debtor's assets, wherever in the world those assets may be located and wherever in the world the information may be kept.
+If the court has personal jurisdiction over the judgment debtor, or a third party from whom discovery is sought, the judgment creditor may seek any information relevant to the debtor's assets that the judgment debtor or third party has in its possession, custody or control, regardless of the location of the debtor's assets or the location of the records or other information sought.27 Where the information sought is subject to a foreign blocking statute, bank secrecy law or data privacy law, the discovery target may object to producing information on that basis, although US courts will not necessarily defer to those foreign legal protections.28

-That a judgment creditor may seek discovery about assets outside the US applies even where the debtor is a foreign sovereign.37 That is notable because under the FSIA, a judgment creditor can only execute against property of the sovereign that is used for commercial activity in the US.38
+That a judgment creditor may seek discovery about assets outside the US applies even where the debtor is a foreign sovereign.29 This is notable because under the Foreign Sovereign Immunities Act (FSIA), a judgment creditor can only execute against property of the sovereign that is used for commercial activity in the United States.30

-Similarly, although a judgment creditor cannot ordinarily execute on a debtor's bank deposits associated with a foreign bank branch,39 the creditor is nonetheless entitled under current US law to obtain the account records, so long as the bank itself is subject to the court's jurisdiction (eg, because it is present in New York) and the bank has possession, custody or control of the records sought.40
+Similarly, although a judgment creditor cannot ordinarily execute on a debtor's bank deposits associated with a foreign bank branch,31 the creditor is nonetheless entitled under current US law to obtain the account records, so long as the bank itself is subject to the court's jurisdiction (eg, because it is present in New York) and the bank has possession, custody or control of the records sought.32

-Thus, US courts have the authority to compel discovery even regarding assets that would not be subject to execution under US law.
-Consequently, even if the debtor does not have readily seizable property in the US, a judgment creditor may still benefit from taking enforcement steps in the US to obtain information about assets that may be subject to execution elsewhere.
-For example, because US dollar denominated international wire transfers are ordinarily cleared through New York banks, serving post-judgment subpoenas on the banks can yield considerable information about the debtor's finances around the world.
+Thus, US courts have the authority to compel discovery regarding assets that would not be subject to execution under US law.
+Consequently, even if the debtor does not have readily seizable property in the United States, a judgment creditor may still benefit from taking enforcement steps in the United States to obtain information about assets that may be subject to execution elsewhere.
+For example, because US dollar-denominated international wire transfers are ordinarily cleared through New York banks, serving post-judgment subpoenas on banks in New York can yield considerable information about the debtor's finances around the world.

-In the US, there is no general national law of execution (except in certain maritime matters).
-Whether an arbitration award is confirmed as a federal or state court judgment, the procedures for execution are supplied by the laws of the state in which enforcement or execution is sought.41 Thus, except to the extent necessary to accommodate differences in specific court practices, the procedures followed in federal and state courts are generally the same.
+In the United States, there is no general national law of execution (except in certain maritime matters).
+Whether an arbitration award is confirmed as a federal or state court judgment, the procedures for execution are supplied by the laws of the state in which enforcement or execution is sought.33 Thus, except to the extent necessary to accommodate differences in specific court practices, the procedures followed in federal and state courts are generally the same.